-Eugene, Oregon, offers a quiet respite from the busyness of daily life with the scenic backdrop of the Cascade Mountains and abundant natural beauty from waterfalls and petrified forests to 1,500-year-old lava flows and coastal sand dunes.
+Eugene, Oregon offers a quiet respite from the business of daily life with the scenic backdrop of the Cascade Mountains and abundant natural beauty from waterfalls and petrified forests to 1,500-year-old lava flows and coastal sand dunes.
 Be sure to grab an authentic Oregon brew from one of the many craft breweries in town, and consider a stay at the EVEN Hotel Eugene, which lets travelers maintain wellness on the go with healthy food options and in-room fitness.

 Pennsylvania: Nemacolin Woodlands Resort

 Just 70 miles south of Pittsburgh sits this 2,000-acre gem in the heart of the Allegheny Mountains.
-Nemacolin Woodlands Resort offers everything you would need for a weekend getaway with five places to stay ranging from a chateau to Falling Rock, a hotel whose design is inspired by Frank Lloyd Wright.
+Nemacolin Woodlands Resort offers everything you would need for weekend getaways with five places to stay ranging from a chateau to Falling Rock, a hotel whose design is inspired by Frank Lloyd Wright.
 Choose from 36 holes of golf, the Woodlands Spa, tennis, zip lines, a shooting academy, and kids club to stay busy.